-ITEM RATIONALE RESOURCES ACHIEVED STANDARD 🗸 ADVANCED 🔶 Music Music helps create a warm and welcoming environment for skaters, and it: motivates and stimulates the senses, adds interest and fun; encourages the development of coordination, rhythm and musicality; and ensures the session runs efficiently and on time.
-Music Guidelines CS Manual - Sample Songs SC Materials Store - CS Music - Use age appropriate music for the entire session - Music that is fun and energizing, and contains signals to indicate session segment changes (for example, fast track laps and station rotation) Teaching Aids Teaching aids help make a CanSkate session welcoming and fun.
-They add colour, visual impact, interest and bring a three-dimensional effect to the ice.
-Some of the benefits include: Stimulating the senses of sight and touch Increasing skaters' learning Encouraging skaters to remember what skills to perform with each prop Encouraging skaters to remember certain teaching points about a skill Encouraging skaters to keep their eyes up as well as navigate paths Motivation and challenge development Teaching Aids Video Teaching Aids Guideline Skills Signs SC Materials Store - Skills Signs - Use teaching aids at each station (including markers or skill signs and pylons) - Use a variety a of teaching aids that will inspire learning and interest from skaters (see 'Teaching Aids Guideline' for samples)
+ITEM RATIONALE RESOURCES ACHIEVED EXCEEDED Music Music helps create a warm and welcoming environment for skaters, and it: motivates and stimulates the senses, adds interest and fun; encourages the development of coordination, rhythm and musicality; and ensures the session runs efficiently and on time.
+Music Guidelines CS Manual - Sample Songs SC Materials Store - CS Music Use age appropriate music for the entire session Music that is fun and energizing, and contains signals to indicate session segment changes (for example, fast track laps and station rotation) Teaching Aids Teaching aids help make a CanSkate session welcoming and fun.
+They add colour, visual impact, interest and bring a three- dimensional effect to the ice.
+Some of the benefits include: Stimulating the senses of sight and touch Increasing skaters' learning Encouraging skaters to remember what skills to perform with each prop Encouraging skaters to remember certain teaching points about a skill Encouraging skaters to keep their eyes up as well as navigate paths Motivation and challenge development Teaching Aids Video Teaching Aids Guideline Skills Signs SC Materials Store - Skills Signs Use teaching aids at each station (including markers or skill signs and pylons) Use a variety a of teaching aids that will inspire learning and interest from skaters (see 'Teaching Aids Guideline' for samples) Station Signs Agility, Balance, Control & Challenge Zone signs Use Station identification signage (Challenge Zone must be included in one of the 3 stations)